3rd February 2021

 “I feel our Winter Warmth fundraising just gets better, the support from the local community is just wonderful.
 This is a nationwide problem, but Cumbria Community Foundation has excelled at promoting the Winter Warmth Appeal in our county.

 “Please join the campaign and help protect the elderly to keep warm this year and every year.”

 This year in partnership with Age UK and Copeland Age and Advice Service, Cumbria Community Foundation has been able to award more than £200,000 to hundreds of older people helping to keep them warm, safe and well while easing financial pressure during the cold season.
 While this is an amazing achievement, there are still many older people who desperately need support.
 Altogether £1.2m has been distributed since the start of the fund in 2010.

 Annalee Holliday, Grants & Donor Services Officer at Cumbria Community Foundation, said:

 “It’s more important than ever that the Winter Warmth Appeal receives widespread support, and we are very thankful for Judith’s support again this year.

 “The coronavirus outbreak means that, for many older and vulnerable people, this winter has been even more difficult.
 Many need to stay at home to keep themselves safe and find themselves cut off from family and friends, facing higher costs to heat their homes.”

-If you would like to support the Winter Warmth Appeal and organising your own fundraiser, visit: www.virginmoneygiving.com/fund/winter-warmth-2020.
-Alternatively, you can call 01900 825760 Monday – Friday between 9am and 5pm or send a cheque payable to ‘Cumbria Community Foundation’ (write Winter Warmth on the back) and post to Cumbria Community Foundation, Dovenby Hall, Dovenby, Cockermouth, Cumbria, CA13 0PN.
+If you would like to support the Winter Warmth Appeal and organising your own fundraiser you can donate online, call 01900 825760 Monday – Friday between 9am and 5pm or send a cheque payable to ‘Cumbria Community Foundation’ (write Winter Warmth on the back) and post to Cumbria Community Foundation, Dovenby Hall, Dovenby, Cockermouth, Cumbria, CA13 0PN.